 How to properly maintain your knife?

-We recommend washing the knife well after each use and drying it well by wiping it completely dry.
-A safe way to store it after use: provide yourself with a magnet holder covered in wood or leather, provide yourself with a wooden Saya for the protection of the blade, have a quality knife case or simply, put it back in its box.
-Avoid twisting movements with the blade and scraping on the cutting board to move food as this may damage the edge of the blade.
-Do not cut bones or frozen food, we like to use the following image; if you can break a tooth while biting into food, you can also break the blade of the knife.
-If your blade is made from stainless steel, it will require extra care and will need to be dried regularly during use to prevent rusting.
+We recommend washing your knife thoroughly after each use and wiping it dry so that it is completely dry.
+A safe way to store it after use is to use a magnetic holder covered in wood or leather, to use a wooden Saya to protect the blade, to have a quality knife case or simply to put it back in its box.
+Avoid twisting movements with the blade and scraping on the cutting board to move food as this can cause damage to the edge of the blade.
+Do not cut bones or frozen food, we like to use the following image: if you can break a tooth biting into food, you can also break the knife blade.
+If your blade is made from rust-proof steel, it will require extra attention and should be dried regularly during use to prevent rust.

 How to sharpen your knife by yourself?